 Flashcards also work great when learning a large number of simple concepts.
 For example, memorizing anatomy structures, medical terminology, pathology signs and symptoms, and other massage therapy concepts.

-Read on to discover my top 5 tips on how to make flashcards for the MBLEx.
+Read on to discover my top 5 tips on how to make flashcards for the MBLEx in 2021.

 Should you use flashcards as part of your MBLEx study plan?